Coachman Inn Restaurant – Best Seaside Views

 Coachman Inn Restaurant, how on earth did we end up here?

-In the spirit of doing different things and exploring we went again to Pulau Ubin for a long lunch, a walk along the beach and dinner at a new place that was booked up last time I tried.
-So we’re having old favourites, some sea air, exercise and a new restaurant.
 Yep big ticks in many boxes for that.
 We were going to do a bike ride too but there was a monster queue for the restaurant on Pulau Ubin so we were rather late to sit down and ended up just munching, chatting and looking back at previous year’s videos to reminisce of travel and family.
-A lovely day was had.
+A lovely day was had by all.

 It really is up there for location, location, location… As you can see from the following Coachman Inn Review.